 When you want to play media, films and music, there are tons of possibilities at your disposal.
 Windows Media Player, RealPlayer, VideoLAN and Media Player Classic are just some of the available software suites.

-It’s hard to determine ‘the best’ piece of software amongst the bunch, because this is a very subjective matter (see MakeUseOf Poll on the best music player), but there are several reasons why the Kantaris media player does it for me.
+It’s hard to determine ‘the best’ piece of software amongst the bunch, because this is a very subjective matter, but there are several reasons why the Kantaris media player does it for me.